danielneis/moodle-availability_paypal/README.md

 With this plugins, you can put a price in any course content and ask for a PayPal payment to allow access.

+It works only with "course modules", the support to "sections" or "topics" is not yet implemented.

 Install
 -------